alanpaxton/alanpaxton.github.io/java-benchmarks.md

  2. Call `DB::Get()` using the `std::string` variant
  3. Copy the resultant `std::string` into Java, using the JNI `SetByteArrayRegion()` method

 So stage (3) costs us a copy into Java.
-That's mostly unavoidable, and so we shan't cry too hard about it.
+It's mostly unavoidable that there will be at least the one copy from a C++ buffer into a Java buffer.

-Digging a little deeper, what does stage 2 do ?
+But what does stage 2 do ?

-Create a `PinnableSlice(std::string&)` which uses the value as the slice's backing buffer.
+ * Create a `PinnableSlice(std::string&)` which uses the value as the slice's backing buffer.
-Call `DB::Get()` using the PinnableSlice variant
+ * Call `DB::Get()` using the PinnableSlice variant
-Work out if the slice has pinned data, in which case copy the pinned data into value and release it.
+ * Work out if the slice has pinned data, in which case copy the pinned data into value and release it.
-..or, if the slice has not pinned data, it is already in value (because we tried, but couldn't pin anything).
+ * ..or, if the slice has not pinned data, it is already in value (because we tried, but couldn't pin anything).

 So stage (2) costs us a copy into a `std::string`.
 But!
 It's just a naive `std::string` that we have copied a large buffer into.
-And in RocksDB, the buffer is or can be large, and we believe performance is something we need to worry about.
+And in RocksDB, the buffer is or can be large, so an extra copy something we need to worry about.

 Luckily this is easy to fix.
 In the Java API (JNI) implementation:

  1 Create a PinnableSlice() which uses its own default backing buffer.
+ 2 Call `DB::Get()` using the `PinnableSlice` variant of the RocksDB API 3 Copy the data indicated by the `PinnableSlice` straight into the Java output buffer using the JNI `SetByteArrayRegion()` method, then release the slice.
- 2 Call `DB::Get()` using the PinnableSlice variant of the RocksDB API 3 Work out if the slice has successfully pinned data, in which case copy the pinned data straight into the Java output buffer using the JNI SetByteArrayRegion() method, then release the pin.
+ 3 Work out if the slice has successfully pinned data, in which case copy the pinned data straight into the Java output buffer using the JNI `SetByteArrayRegion()` method, then release the pin.
-..or, if the slice has not pinned data, it is in the pinnable slice's default backing buffer.
+ 4 ..or, if the slice has not pinned data, it is in the pinnable slice's default backing buffer.
 All that is left, is to copy it straight into the Java output buffer using the JNI SetByteArrayRegion() method.

-By doing this, we have reduced the overhead to 1 single copy if the `PinnableSlice` came back with some pinned data (e.g. if it's in the RocksDB cache, or has just been loaded there).
-It's still the same cost if the pin did not happen, but our benchmarking suggests that the pin is happening in a significant number of cases.
+In the case where the `PinnableSlice` has succesfully pinned the data, this saves us the intermediate copy to the `std::string`.
+In the case where it hasn't, we still have the extra copy so the observed performance improvement depends on when the data can be pinned.
+Luckily, our benchmarking suggests that the pin is happening in a significant number of cases.

 On discussion with the RocksDB core team we understand that the core `PinnableSlice` optimization is most likely to succeed when pages are loaded from the buffer cache, rather than when they are in `memtable`.
 There is also a suggestion that with some coding effort, it might be possible to successfully pin in the buffer cache as well.
 This would likely improve the results for these benchmarks.